metabrainz/picard-docs/getting_started/starting.rst

 .. warning::

    Picard's stand-alone mode is implemented via the use of an inter-process-communication (IPC) file, which will be named according to the following format: ``$PICARD_NAME_v$PICARD_VERSION_pipe_file``.
 If this IPC file is deleted, Picard will not exit cleanly and will have to be forcefully terminated.
-This may be handled better in the future, however it is strongly suggested that users do not manually interact with this file.
+It is strongly suggested that users do not manually interact with this file.

 .. raw:: latex